martinaalvera/Documentation/user_documentation/galaxy_production_environment/galaxy_production_environment_configuration.rst

 Galaxy database configuration
 *****************************

-Two different database are configured to track data and tool shed install data, allowing to bootstrap fresh Galaxy instance with pretested installs.
+Two different database are configured to track data and tool shed install data, e.g. allowing to bootstrap fresh Galaxy instance with pretested installs.
-The database passwords are randomly generated and the passoword can be retrieved in the ``galaxy.ini`` file.
+The database passwords are randomly generated and the passoword can be retrieved in the ``galaxy.yml`` file.

 Galaxy database is named ``galaxy`` and is configured in the ``galaxy.yml`` file: